- Travel and Places»

 What is the relevance of Kappad or Kappakadavu, a small place in Kozhikode in Indian history?
-How this beautiful beach in Kerala is related to the European history?
+How is this beautiful beach in Kerala related to the European history?
 What is Kappad's association with Portugal?
-How did Kappad unite India with the Europe?
+How did Kappad unite India with Europe?

 History is interesting and educative.
 Following history is an entertaining voyage.
 Those who love history may ask a number of questions when their topic of research centers on Kerala or India.
 Some of the sample questions one may ask about Kerala/India are what you find in the beginning part of this article.